ericposas/pages/PAGES.md

 # Pages - App

 ## TODO
+### Bugs
+ - Using the address bar to navigate away fom any page (by deleting the page..
+    .. /route) keeps the page UI button in 'hidden' mode
+### Add
  - Add an edit/delete feature on the text items

 ## Features